-If your home gym is anything like mine, the floor is covered with a mixture of dust, dog hair and sweat, intermingled with a sense of shame and a desire to eat peanut butter while wearing only your underwear.
+If your home gym is anything like mine, the floor is covered with a mixture of dust, dog hair, and sweat, and intermingled with a sense of shame and a desire to eat peanut butter while wearing only your underwear.

 Having a clean and super comfortable mat to throw down every now and then when needed can make a massive impact on your ability to get in some very solid stretch positions and work on tissue health like the beacon of health and wellness that you are.

 Home gyms make sense.
 They’re always available, the music is the kind you like, and you never have to worry about the elderly gentleman wearing the too-short shorts (unless it’s your dad) trying to spot you on the bench press.

 They also make life easier when you have a fully-stocked facility just down the hall, making you more likely to keep up with your workout programs; therefore, making you more awesome in the process.

 Plus, all your friends will be insanely jealous of the fact that they have to pay for a gym membership where you have a private facility right under your own roof.

 Make sure you have it stocked with the best toys for every purpose, including mobility, and you’ll never have to go back to the commercial gyms again.